neocotic/properties-store/README.md

 $ npm install --save properties-store
 ```

-You'll need to have at least [Node.js](https://nodejs.org) installed.
+You'll need to have at least [Node.js](https://nodejs.org) 4 or newer.

 ## API